lwchkg/sunlight-x/README.md

 # Credits

-This software is forked from [Sunlight](http://sunlightjs.com/), by Tommy Montgomery.
+This software is forked from [Sunlight](http://sunlightjs.com/), authored by Tommy Montgomery.
 The original Sunlight is licensed by the [WTFPL](http://www.wtfpl.net/about/) (warning: foul language inside).